-Premium penetration (6).......
-31.5% 28.2% 26.4% 24.0% 25.9% 24.0% Average monthly revenue per basic subscriber (7)......... \$31.87 \$33.72 \$34.98 \$34.67 \$34.92 \$34.87
+Average monthly revenue per basic subscriber (9)..... \$31.87 \$33.72 \$34.98 \$34.67 \$34.92 \$34.87

-The selected historical consolidated statement of operations and balance sheet data of Avalon Cable of Michigan Holdings, Inc. shown below as of December 31, 1998 and 1997 and for the year ended December 31, 1998 and for the period from September 4, 1997 (inception) to December 31, 1997 have been derived from the consolidated financial statements of Avalon Cable of Michigan Holdings, Inc. which have been audited by PricewaterhouseCoopers LLP, independent accountants.
-The selected historical consolidated financial and other data for the three months ended March 31, 1999 have been derived from the unaudited consolidated financial statements of Avalon Cable of Michigan Holdings, Inc., which in the opinion of the management of the issuers, reflect all adjustments necessary to present fairly the financial position and results of operations for the periods presented.
-The audited consolidated financial statements of Avalon Cable of Michigan Holdings, Inc. as of December 31, 1998 and 1997 and for the year ended December 31, 1998 and for the period from September 4, 1997 (inception) to December 31, 1997 are included elsewhere herein.
+The selected historical consolidated statement of operations and balance sheet data for the period from September 4, 1997 (inception) through December 31, 1997, the year ended December 31, 1998 and as of December 31, 1997 and 1998 have been derived from the consolidated financial statements of Avalon Cable LLC, which have been audited by PricewaterhouseCoopers LLP, independent accountants.
+The selected historical consolidated financial and other data for the three months ended March 31, 1999 have been derived from the unaudited consolidated financial statements of Avalon Cable LLC, which in the opinion of the management of the issuers, reflect all adjustments necessary to present fairly the financial position and results of operations for the periods presented.
+The audited consolidated financial statements of Avalon Cable LLC as of December 31, 1998 and 1997, for the year ended December 31, 1998 and for the period from inception, September 4, 1997, through December 31, 1997 are included elsewhere herein.
 The operating results for the three months ended March 31, 1999 are not necessarily indicative of results to be expected for the year ending December 31, 1999.
 You should read the information in this table in conjunction with the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section of this prospectus and the financial statements and related notes thereto which you can find elsewhere in this prospectus.